shankie-codes/arts-impact-data-tech-spec/phases/3-analysis-app.md

 ##On-going effort

-The ongoing effort for solution three will be similar to Solution 2, at perhaps 0.5 day per project added to the platform.
+The ongoing effort for Phase 3 will be similar to Phase 2, at perhaps 0.5 day per project added to the platform.

 ##Advantages